Teeing off at area courses: Riverwood Golf Club

 In a five-part series, the Sun will highlight some of the most enjoyable golf courses that the area has to offer.

-We began two weeks with Sarasota National Golf Club and highlighted Heron Creek Golf and Country Club last week.
+We began with Sarasota National Golf Club and highlighted Heron Creek Golf and Country Club last week.

 The third course in our series is …